ianpea/Space-Invaders-VR/README.md

 Testings were conducted on the 28th of September, 2019.
 Results were compiled and shown in the diagram below.

 <img src="Images/GEQ.PNG">

+As you can see from the diagram, most of the players felt *Competent, Imaginative,  Challenging,  and have overall great positive effect* from the game.